 “The artist is the social conscience of a society.” –Deepak Chopra

 Anne Rutherford is a gifted, in demand professional storyteller who performs regularly at festivals, libraries and community events locally and throughout the Northwest.
 She also teaches school residencies in writing and public speaking and performs for senior audiences (including memory care.)
 Anne performs with her husband Norm Brecke as “Storytellers Northwest.”
-They teach storytelling for adults at Portland Community College and in workshops for caregivers and members of church, civic and community groups.
-Find out more at http://www.annerutherford.com.
+They teach storytelling for adults at Portland Community College and in workshops for caregivers and members of church, civic and community groups: https://www.annerutherford.com

 Barb Welty (MFA in Drawing & Painting from Central Washington University) has been teaching art to kids and adults for many years, in Portland schools, at the Art Institute of Portland, and from her home studio.
 She taught at Grace for years when her kids were little, and is now back after a number of summers away.
 Barb is a realist painter of landscapers, Portland homes and beloved pets, all subjects she holds dear.

 Barb Griggs has been a practicing artist for a long while.
 She has a degree in Art History, and is a lifelong Oregonian.
 She has two children and a dog, and loves to travel.
 She has expressed herself in various creative endeavors; painting, jewelry design, mixed media collage, sewing, fabric, textile arts, etc. She has taught home economics and shop classes in Japan.
 She possesses an acerbic wit, love of vintage wares and mid-century architecture.
 She enjoys home improvement projects and power tools, sewing, and embroidery, which she has enjoyed since her grandmother taught her when she was young.